Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 The Harmony Prenatal Test does not provide information on other rare chromosomal abnormalities.
 If structural abnormalities are found at a later stage of pregnancy the risk for chromosomal abnormality will need to be reviewed as it may be higher.
 We always recommend having an ultrasound scans at 11-13 weeks and at 20-22 weeks to examine the fetal anatomy.

-Please note that if an ultrasound scan is performed but we do not proceed to the NIPT or there is no result for the NIPT, a fee for the scan and counselling will remain (minus the lab processing fee) for the appointment.
+Please note that if an ultrasound scan is performed but we do not proceed to the NIPT or there is no result for the NIPT, a fee for the scan and advice will remain (minus the lab processing fee) for the appointment.

 We always recommend having your usual pregnancy scans with NIPT because fetal structural abnormalities and very rare genetic syndromes will not be picked up by the test.